HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 To do this, set `USE_SAM=true` before running.

-> Warning: Using GroundingSAM without a GPU may result in slow performance and is not recommended approach.
-If you have to use CPU only machine, and experience slow performance or don't see any predictions on the labeling screen, consider one of the following:
+> Warning: Using GroundingSAM without a GPU may result in slow performance and is not recommended.
+If you must use a CPU-only machine, and experience slow performance or don't see any predictions on the labeling screen, consider one of the following:
-> - Increase memory allocated to the docker container (e.g. `memory: 16G` in `docker-compose.yml`)
+> - Increase memory allocated to the Docker container (e.g. `memory: 16G` in `docker-compose.yml`)
-> - Increase the prediction timeout on Label Studio instance with `ML_TIMEOUT_PREDICT=100` environment variable.
+> - Increase the prediction timeout on Label Studio instance with the `ML_TIMEOUT_PREDICT=100` environment variable.
 > - Use "MobileSAM" as a lightweight alternative to "SAM".

 If you want to use a [more efficient version of SAM](https://github.com/ChaoningZhang/MobileSAM), set `USE_MOBILE_SAM=true`.

-## Batching Inputs
+## Batching inputs

 https://github.com/HumanSignal/label-studio-ml-backend/assets/106922533/79b788e3-9147-47c0-90db-0404066ee43f

-> Note: this is an experimental feature.
+> Note: This is an experimental feature.

-1. Clone the label studio branch with the added batching features.
+1. Clone the Label Studio feature branch that includes the experimental batching functionality.

     `git clone -b feature/dino-support https://github.com/HumanSignal/label-studio.git`

 2. Run this branch with `docker compose up`
-3. Do steps 2-5 from the [quickstart section](#quickstart), now using access code and host IP info of the newly clones Label Studio branch.
+3. Do steps 2-5 from the [quickstart section](#quickstart), now using access code and host IP info of the newly cloned Label Studio branch.
 GroundingSAM is supported.
-4. Go to the task menu inside your project and select the tasks you would like to annotate.
+4. Go to the Data Manager in your project and select the tasks you would like to annotate.
-5. Click the dropdown in the upper left hand side and select `Add Text Prompt for GroundingDINO`
+5. Select **Actions > Add Text Prompt for GroundingDINO**.
-6. Enter in the prompt you would like to retrieve predictions for and press submit.
+6. Enter the prompt you would like to retrieve predictions for and click **Submit**.

-- If your prompt is different from the label values you have assigned, you can use the underscore to give the correct label values to your prompt outputs.
-For example, if I wanted to select all brown cats but still give them the label value "cats" from my labeling config, my prompt would be "brown cat_cats".
+> Note: If your prompt is different from the label values you have assigned, you can use the underscore to give the correct label values to your prompt outputs.
+For example, if you wanted to select all brown cats but still give them the label value "cats" from your labeling config, your prompt would be "brown cat_cats".

-## Other Environment Variables
+## Other environment variables

 Adjust `BOX_THRESHOLD` and `TEXT_THRESHOLD` values in the Dockerfile to a number between 0 to 1 if experimenting.
 Defaults are set in `dino.py`.
-See explanation of these values in this [section](https://github.com/IDEA-Research/GroundingDINO#star-explanationstips-for-grounding-dino-inputs-and-outputs).
+For more information about these values, [click here](https://github.com/IDEA-Research/GroundingDINO#star-explanationstips-for-grounding-dino-inputs-and-outputs).

 If you want to use SAM models saved from either directories, you can use the `MOBILESAM_CHECKPOINT` and `SAM_CHECKPOINT` as shown in the Dockerfile.